MiczFlor/RPi-Jukebox-RFID/documentation/builders/autohotspot.md

 Auto-Hotspot can be enabled or disabled using the Web App or RPC Commands.

-> [!NOTE]
-> Disabling the Auto-Hotspot will run the WiFi check again and maintain the last connection state until reboot.
+Disabling the Auto-Hotspot will run the WiFi check again and maintain the last connection state until reboot.

 > [!IMPORTANT]
 > If you disable this feature, you will lose access to the Jukebox if you are not near a known WiFi after reboot!